Department establishes and administers all procedures relative to the

 thirty (30) days.
 The due date is stamped on the Date Due Slip in the

 back of the book.
-No renewals on books.
+There are no renewals on books.

 The library staff emails borrowers